Give Us a Call 844.670.1078

 The above prices are additional costs to an annual photographer insurance plan, which starts at $99.

 When deciding what coverage limits are right for you, start by taking an inventory of your equipment.
 For beginners outfitted with just the basics, it’s probably wisest to start with a lower limit.
-After all, if you only have $1,500 worth of equipment, for example, there’s no point in purchasing equipment coverage at $130.
+After all, if you only have $1,500 worth of equipment, for example, there’s no point in purchasing an equipment coverage plan with an aggregate limit of $5,000.

 Alternatively, if you have a full studio’s worth of equipment, the smart choice would be to purchase equipment coverage at a higher limit.
 Your coverage should roughly match the cost of your inventory.